top of page

 really feels quite reasonable to preserve a place in an audio format as well as figuratively.

-The technology with impulse responses has been used for more than 20 years, but I feel that it has not yet reached its full potential, and no one has, as far as I know, done this type of project as a preservation and cultural heritage project before, so the project is pioneer from that aspect.
+The technology with impulse responses has been used for more than 20 years, but I feel that it has not yet reached its full potential.

 Oscar_4.jpg